microsoft/accessibility-insights-service/README.md

 ### 5. Build & deploy from vscode

+-   Open workspace.code-workspace from .vscode\ folder under root directory.
--   When you open the root folder, it will suggest you to install the recommended extensions.
+-   On opening the workspace, it will suggest you to install the recommended extensions.
 Install them.
 -   Go to a azure function project (eg, scanner) & open a file, say index.ts
 -   Press F5.
+(Make sure the right launch task is selected from the drop down that appears).
 This build the project & deploys azure function locally.
 -   Perform trigger operation to trigger an azure function.
 For eg, create a message in scan-url-queue azure queue to trigger scan-url function

 ### 5. Build & deploy from command line